 Long gone is the idea that all important homepage content must be above the fold, or included in the top 600-800 pixels of a page.
 Numerous user tests and anecdotal evidence has uncovered that yes, users can and do scroll.

 This isn't to say that what's above the fold isn't important - because it is very important.
-The content included in the above the fold website design is more valuable for attracting and maintaining visitors' attention than the information below the fold.
+The content included in the above the fold web design is more valuable for attracting and maintaining visitors' attention than the information below the fold.

 3 Above The Fold Website Designs To Spark Your Inspiration